-Backup data

-1 Backup the project databases you intend to add to a file server.
+Backup data 1 Backup the project databases you intend to add to a file server.

-Install the file server

-Install the Version Manager File Server and desktop client to the system that contains the project databases.
+Install the file server and desktop client to the system that contains the project databases.
 For information on installing Version Manager, see the Version Manager Installation Guide.

-Start the file server

-- Select Serena | Version Manager | Version Manager Application Server from the Start menu on the system to which you installed the file sever.
+- Start the file server Select Serena | Version Manager | Version Manager Application Server from the Start menu on the system to which you installed the file sever.
 The Version Manager Application Server Admin appears. - 4 Click the Start button on the Servers tab.